opensafely-core/job-server/snippets/terms.md

 * description of purpose
 * contact email of study lead(s)
 * affiliated organisation
-* when first code run against the patient data
+* when code is first run against the patient data
 * link to GitHub repository (to be made public at most 12 months after first code executed, and in almost all cases at the time of results dissemination)
 * links to published material (supplied by researchers)